Online MD5 Hash Generator Tool

 Quality considerations

 MD5 is not collision-resistant; two different inputs can produce the same hash.
-It's fine for non-adversarial uses (e.g. deduplication, cache keys).
-Never rely on MD5 alone for verifying that a file hasn't been tampered with by an attacker.
+It is acceptable for non-adversarial uses such as deduplication or cache keys.
+Never rely on MD5 alone to verify that a file has not been tampered with by an attacker.

 Example use cases